diegodrf/diegodrf.BuddyInjector/README.md

 #### MultipleConstructorsException
 To use the implicit registration BuddyInjector expects that the class has only one constructor.
 If there is more than one, it will throw `MultipleConstructorsException`.

-When the class has more than one constructor, you should register using the explicit constructor to teach BuddyInjector how to instantiate the class.
+When the class has more than one constructor, you should register using the explicit constructor.
 ```cs
 using (BuddyInjector buddyInjector = new BuddyInjector())
 {